bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-nayrizi.md

 **Al-Nayrizi** was an Islamic mathematician who wrote commentaries on work by Ptolemy and Euclid.

+### Mathematical Profile (Excerpt):
+1. He developed a technique for calculating the surface area of any polygon regardless of the number of its sides.
+2. He developed a system for solving cubic equations using interpolation.
+3. He was able to convert a right triangle into a square and vice versa, leading to a rule for finding out the diagonal of a square.
+4. He made advances in the progressions of arithmetic, algebra and trigonometry.
+5. He developed a method of calculating the fourth root of a number.
+6. He created an equation for calculating the sums of the squares of two numbers.
+7. He wrote a book on spherical trigonometry in which he described a spherical triangle as the intersection of the three great circles of a sphere.
+8. He developed the ingenious device of using indeterminate equation for subtraction and multiplication.
+9. He developed a technique for multiplying and dividing numbers without using the common methods.
+10. He made further advances in astronomical calculations and geometry.

-Born about 865, possibly in Nayriz, Iran.
-Died about 922, possibly in Baghdad, Iraq.
+Born about 865, possibly Nayriz, Iran.
+Died about 922, possibly Baghdad, Iraq.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Al-Nayrizi/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Al-Nayrizi/)